 You might think that baking with absinthe seems a bit non-traditional, but it’s really not.
-Absinthe may have a reputation as being a toxic alcoholic beverage that makes you hallucinate, but Swiss folks in the Val-de-Travers have been making le fée verte (the green fairy) for centuries, and in some cases, with recipes that have been passed down for generations.
+Absinthe may have a reputation as being a toxic alcoholic beverage that makes you hallucinate.
+However, distillers in the Val-de-Travers have been making le fée verte (the green fairy) for centuries.
+In some cases, with recipes that have been passed down for generations.

 I had absinthe cake for the first time last spring during a local Nuit des musées (Night of the museums) event, and since then, I’ve been experimenting with absinthe to flavor one of my favorites styles of cake — the Bundt.
 I often refer to Bundt cake as an American version of the gugelhopf, a typical cake found in Switzerland.